How Nylas Works

-When you authenticate an account to Nylas, one of our sync servers will claim the account and automatically start syncing mail, calendar, and contact data into Nylas' sharded MySQL database.
-We store mail, contact, and calendar data indefinitely in our database until it is deleted by an API request or the account is deleted from our system.
+When you authenticate an account to Nylas, our sync servers will automatically start syncing mail, calendar, and contact data from the provider into the Nylas' database.
+Mail, contact, and calendar data is stored for up to 30 days.

 Nylas sync 30 days of data by default.
 You can adjust this by updating your historical sync settings.

 We also cache files, attachments, and copies of the raw RFC-2822 MIME message in an Amazon S3 bucket for 7 days.
 If you request the raw message within the first seven days, we'll return our cached copy from S3.
 After that, we'll delete the extra copy of the raw message from S3, and any further requests for the data will be proxied to the original mail server to re-retrieve the original data.

 Here are some commonly requested performance stats around our API uptime and sync latencies.
 You can subscribe to our status page about system-wide performance and status incidents.